back to the MAIN INDEX

 Curiously, inside one of the aqueduct's pillars are two rooms, in which St.John de Matha (1160-1213), founder of the Order of the Trinitaries, or New Crusaders, dwelt for two years.

-of Rome of the 17th century and today (right →)
+of Rome of the 17th century by Giovanni Maggi, where they are still today (right)

 The last few fragments of the Arcus Caelimontani can be seen some 200 metres or yards further west, integrated by a modern brick texture, as they cross the valley formed by the Coelian and Palatine Hills (now corresponding to via di San Gregorio, that runs downhill from the Colosseum towards the southern end of the Circus Maximus).
 Beyond this spot, the aqueduct reached its final destination: the complex of imperial buildings on the Palatine.